ajuljulian/multi-docker-k8s/README.md

 Deploy to GKE.
 It should create the new objects.

-In GCP Cloud Shell, try to get the certificate
+In GCP Cloud Shell, try to get the certificate and describe them
 ```
 $ kubectl get certificates
+# kubectl describe certificates
 ```

 uninstalling cert manager: